hubmapconsortium-graveyard/hubmap-sample-metadata/README.md

 Here is a demonstration of how the two symbologies correspond:

-![Compare HCA to PROV](hca-prov.svg?sanitize=true)
+![Compare HCA to PROV](hca-prov.svg?sanitize=true) (All diagrams in this repo are editable with [draw.io](https://www.draw.io/), either on the web or with their desktop app.)

 - We are not using the HCA's `Project` entity type.
 - We are using only a fraction of the PROV vocabulary; In particular, for now, we are not using `Agent`.
+- The two systems have different arrow direction conventions.
 - In PROV, `used` relates both the Protocol and Tissue Section to the Process.
 Roles are distinguished by [`qualifiedUsage`](https://www.w3.org/TR/prov-o/#qualifiedUsage).